robric/wiki-contrail-controller/Wireshark-dissectors-for-contrail-system.md

 2) Capture packets with root privileges and write them to a file.
 Give read permissions to file for non-root users.
 Use the lua script with tshark as non-root user

-New user can be added on debian systems using: useradd command.
+New user to be added to wireshark group and can be added on debian systems as below: useradd guest -g wireshark

 Please make sure to use required tshark filters for interested packets to avoid huge outputs.